The Character Theory of a Complex Group: Introduction

+2) (Theorem \ref{thm char shvs}) The dg category $\chsh_G$ of unipotent character sheaves is canonically equivalent to the monoidal center and trace of both Hecke categories $\cH_G$ and $\cHtil_G$. \end{theorem}

-Let us say a few words about a particular instance of the last highlighted result (we refer to \cite{TV} for the general theory of characters of module $\oo$-categories as objects in the Hochschild homology category).
-Consider a spherical subgroup $K\subset G$ (for example, $K$ a parabolic subgroup, or the fixed points of an involution).
+\begin{remark} Perhaps the most interesting aspect of the identification of $ \chsh_G$ with the monoidal trace of $\cH_G$ is the consequence that every dualizable Hecke module $M$ has a character $\chi_M\in \chsh_G$.
+In other words, character sheaves arise as characters of such Hecke modules.
+To illustrate this point, consider a spherical subgroup $K\subset G$ (for example, $K$ a parabolic subgroup, or the fixed points of an involution).
 Harish Chandra $(\fg,K)$-modules with trivial infinitesimal character are equivalent to $K$-equivariant $\D$-modules on $G/B$.
 The latter naturally provide a Hecke module where the Hecke category acts via convolution on the right.
-The character of this Hecke module is the object of $\chsh_G$ given by pushing forward the structure sheaf of ${G}\adjquot {K}$ along the natural project to ${G}\adjquot {G}$, and then projecting onto $\chsh_G$ (the central functor $\fz$ given by the horocycle correspondence naturally extends to a functor from $\D(G\adjquot G)$ to the Drinfeld center of $\cH$ and hence provides a projection to $\chsh_G$).
-For example, the Springer sheaf $\cS_G$ discussed in Example~\ref{springer} is the character of the left regular representation of the Hecke category.
+The character of this Hecke module is the object of $\chsh_G$ given by pushing forward the structure sheaf of ${K}\adjquot {K}$ along the natural projection to ${G}\adjquot {G}$, and then projecting it onto $\chsh_G$.
+For example, the Springer sheaf $\cS_G$ discussed in Example~\ref{springer} is the character of the left regular representation of the Hecke category. \end{remark}

+\begin{remark} The identifications of the theorem endow $\chsh_G$ with rich algebraic structures.
+As a monoidal center, $\chsh_G$ is naturally an $\cE_2$-algebra.
+As a monoidal trace, $\chsh_G$ comes equipped with an $S^1$-action.
+In fact, the $S^1$-action is compatible with the loop rotation action on all $\D$-modules on the loop space $ G\adjquot G=\cL(BG)$.
+This is part of the topological field theory structure we discuss in Section~\ref{TFT} below. \end{remark}

-\begin{remark} It is interesting to compare this with a recent independent result of Bezrukavnikov, Finkelberg and Ostrik~\cite{BFO} who prove that the Drinfeld center of the {abelian} category of Harish Chandra bimodules is equivalent to the abelian category generated by character sheaves.
-The $\oo$-categorical version of this result, identifying the center of the monodromic Hecke category $\cH^{mon}_G$ with character sheaves, is discussed in Section \ref{monodromic intro} below. \end{remark}
+\begin{remark} It is interesting to compare the theorem with the independent results of Bezrukavnikov, Finkelberg and Ostrik~\cite{BFO} on the level of abelian categories.
+Namely, they show that the Drinfeld center of the {abelian} category of Harish Chandra bimodules is equivalent to the abelian category generated by character sheaves.
+On the one hand, we do not check the compatibility of our constructions with $t$-structures; on the other hand, the derived categories we consider are richer than the derived categories of their hearts. \end{remark}